Paintball: Strategy

 A key element of intermediate and advanced strategy is the concept of "firing lanes".
 These are clear lines of sight between obstacles on the field and thus potentially between opposing players on the field behind them.
-A lane is "occupied" if at least one player of the opposing team can fire along it, and it's "active" if any player is firing along it, friend or foe.
+A lane is "occupied" if at least one player of the opposing team can fire along it, and it is "active" if any player is firing along it, friend or foe.
 Occupied and active lanes hinder player movement as the player risks getting hit and eliminated.
 Open fields with sparse cover often have long open lanes between most or all bunkers on the field, most of which will be occupied if not active.
 Therefore, players have to keep track of which lanes to and from their bunker become occupied by the other team, so the player can make sure the bunker is between themselves and the opponent(s).
 This becomes harder the more occupied firing lanes there are; when most available firing lanes on the field are occupied, each team has to create cover in at least one direction using suppressing fire (rounds sent to the opponent's location designed to keep their head down more than to eliminate them).
 Speedball, which tends to use small open fields with relatively few obstacles, requires each player to use hundreds of paintballs in the course of a game to keep his opponents pinned down, lest he be pinned himself.
 Conversely, if most firing lanes on the field are clear, players on each team have greater mobility and the use of covering fire to pin an opponent is less useful as the player can stay behind cover while moving long distances, so players tend to fire less and move more to gain clear shots.
 Urban scenarios and woodsball fields tend to be larger and with more cover, shortening firing lanes and requiring players to move more to get good shots against their opponent.